Residential treatment and rehab for gambling addiction

-Gambling is a difficult addiction to overcome, but our comprehensive and non-12-Step treatment programme makes long-lasting recovery possible.
+Gambling is a difficult addiction to overcome, but our comprehensive and non-12-step treatment program makes long-lasting recovery possible.
 Our priority is to provide you with the tools needed to break away from the cycle of addiction.
-To achieve this goal, we will create a unique treatment programme to help you overcome the symptoms and address each of your specific root-causes.
+To achieve this goal, we will create a unique treatment program to help you overcome the symptoms and address each of your specific root causes.

 Gambling addiction, also called compulsive gambling or gambling disorder, is the uncontrollable urge to keep gambling despite the toll it takes on your life.
-Like any addiction, people can lose control of their gambling behaviour.
+Like any addiction, people can lose control of their gambling behavior.
 The need to feel ‘high’ can lead them to gamble more money than they want to or can afford to.
-This process can result in destroyed relationships, grave financial loss and difficult feelings such as shame, guilt or despair.
+This process can result in engulfed relationships, grave financial loss, and difficult feelings such as shame, guilt, or dismay.

-We believe that working with individuals in an effective, non-judgemental manner in surroundings where they feel comfortable is key for successful treatment.
-As such, when an individual begins to excessively depend on an external substance or behaviour, they can be suffering from excessive internal imbalances.
-These include biochemical imbalances, emotional issues, trauma, relational issues or unsustainable volumes of stress.
-If you are struggling with a gambling addiction, our dedicated and empathic team will work exclusively with you to identify these issues and help restore your wellbeing.
+We believe that working with individuals in an effective, nonjudgemental manner in surroundings where they feel comfortable is key for successful treatment.
+As such, when an individual begins to excessively depend on an external substance or behavior, they can be suffering from excessive internal imbalances.
+These include biochemical imbalances, emotional issues, trauma, relational issues, or unsustainable volumes of stress.
+If you are struggling with a gambling addiction, our dedicated and empathic team will work exclusively with you to identify these issues and help restore your well-being.

 We provide gambling addiction treatment in both Zurich and in London.

-- Finding yourself preoccupied with gambling, constantly planning when and how to gamble and fantasising about gambling.
+- Finding yourself preoccupied with gambling, constantly planning when and how to gamble, and fantasizing about gambling.

 - The urge to continually increase the amount of money you gamble to experience a high.